Open archaeology, open source?

 2. we evaluate how archaeologists create these tools, with particular emphasis on practices of collaboration.

-We use quantitative analysis to consider how archaeological software development may be benefiting from, or missing out on, the affordances that open source development models provide, specifically the value added through working as part of a broader community of invested stakeholders, processes of iterative improvement, and increased code transparency.
+We use quantitative analysis to consider how archaeological software development may be benefiting from, or missing out on, the affordances that open-source development models provide, specifically the value added through working as part of a broader community of invested stakeholders, processes of iterative improvement, and increased code transparency.
+As such, our work examines whether archaeologists are harnessing the collaborative potential that the open science movement ascribes to the use of open source software and resources.

 2 Open science and open source